 For the past two centuries, the inhabitants of Syria have experienced peace and prosperity under Roman rule.
 Magnificent cities, run by highly civilized Greek-speaking elites, stud the region.

 In the south the Jews remained unreconciled to Roman rule.
-A great Jewish revolt, lasting from AD 66 to AD 70, ended in the sack of Jerusalem, and a second revolt in 133, after being harshly repressed by the Romans, resulted in the expulsion of Jews from central Judaea.
+A great Jewish revolt, lasting from 66 CE to 70 CE, ended in the sack of Jerusalem, and a second revolt in 133, after being harshly repressed by the Romans, resulted in the expulsion of Jews from central Judaea.
 Jerusalem was eventually rebuilt as a Roman colony.

 By this time, the new religion of Christianity had appeared in Judaea, founded by an (apparently) ordinary Jew, Jesus of Nazareth (lived c.
-6 BC to c.
-AD 31).
+6 BCE to c.
+31 CE).
 It was soon spreading far and wide in the Roman and Parthian empires.

 What is happening in Syria in 500AD

 In the century after 200 CE the Syrian provinces experienced invasions from the east in the 3rd century, and for a time was even ruled by a breakaway regime under the formidable queen, Zenobia of Palmyra.